ConorMcCulloch/purple-rosemary-fdc6a/src/pages/about.md

         media_width: fifty
 seo:
   title: About
-  description: This is the about us page
+  description: This is the about me page
   extra:
     - name: 'og:type'
       value: website